| [Top] | [Contents] | [Index] | [ ? ] |

 parts is displayed.
 You can force displaying a button using K b

-to gnus-buttonized-mime-types, See section `MIME Commands' in Gnus Manual.
+, See (gnus)MIME Commands section ‘MIME Commands’ in Gnus Manual.

 A MIME handle is a list that fully describes a MIME component.